dapr/components-contrib/tests/certification/bindings/azure/servicebusqueues/README.md

-# Azure Service Bus Queeu Input/Output Binding Certification
+# Azure Service Bus Queue Input/Output Binding Certification
 The purpose of this module is to provide tests that certify the Azure Service Bus Queue Input/Output Binding as a stable component.

 ## Test Plan